How to Make Rellenong Manok

 Relleno is Spanish for filling, and manok is Tagalog for chicken.
 Rellenong manok, then, is a Filipino stuffed chicken dish.

 Since the cavity inside the chicken is small, this dish requires deboning the chicken to increase the space available for the stuffing.
-After stuffing it with various meats and vegetables, it is then baked and served with gravy.
+After it is stuffed with various meats and vegetables, it is baked and served with gravy.
 This is like the Filipino version of stuffed turkey.
 It is served for special occasions because of the time it takes to prepare and cook it.
 But I think it's well worth the effort.

 |Prep time||Cook time||Ready in||Yields|